Pete DePaolo: Later life

 DePaolo sang "Back Home Again in Indiana" prior to the start of the Indianapolis 500 in 1971, the only driver to do so as of 2025.
-He served as the Grand Marshall of the BiCentennial Parade in Roseland, Indiana in 1976.
+He served as the Grand Marshall of the Bicentennial Parade in Roseland, New Jersey, in 1976, as he grew up in Roseland.
 DePaolo Court in Roseland is named after him.

-He died on November 26, 1980, at age 82.
+DePaolo died on November 26, 1980, at age 82.

 Awards and honors

 DePaolo has been inducted into the following halls of fame: